In this Article

-Salt and sugar are used as flavour enhancers in our food.
-Excessive consumption of both salt and sugar can lead to serious health problems in adults and children.
-According to most health organisations worldwide, adults should limit salt consumption to between ¾ and 1 teaspoon per day.
-Sugar consumption should be limited to 6 teaspoons a day for women and 9 per day for men.
-Salt and sugar should be avoided for babies as excess consumption is harmful and can cause problems such as impaired kidney function, tooth decay, decreased immunity, etc.
+Salt and sugar are used as flavour enhancers in our food, but excessive consumption of both salt and sugar can lead to serious health problems in adults and children.
+According to the World Health Organisation (WHO), adults should limit salt consumption to ¾ and one teaspoon per day.
+Sugar consumption should be limited to 6 teaspoons a day.
+Salt and sugar should be avoided for babies as excessive consumption is harmful and can cause problems such as impaired kidney function, tooth decay, decreased immunity, etc.

-According to various health organizations, infants should not be given any salt until 6 months of age.
-Their sodium needs are met by the salt contained in mother’s milk.
+According to various health organisations, infants should not be given any salt until six months of age.
+Their sodium needs are met by the salt contained in breast milk.
 Babies aged between 6 months to 1 year should be given no more than 1 gram of salt per day, which contains 0.4 grams of sodium.
-The salt intake of toddlers aged between 1 and 3 years should be limited to 2 grams per day and children aged 4 to 6 should consume no more than 3 grams of salt per day.
+The salt intake of toddlers aged between 1 and 3 years should be limited to 2 grams per day and children aged 4 to 6 years should consume no more than 3 grams of salt per day.

 Babies do not need added sugars or refined sugar in their diet.
-The sugar requirements of the baby can be met by food rich in carbohydrates and other naturally sweet foods such as fruits.
+The sugar requirements of the baby can be met by foods rich in carbohydrates and other naturally sweet foods, such as fruits.

-Here are the various reasons why you should avoid including salt and added sugars in your baby’s diet:
+Here are the reasons why you should avoid including salt and refined sugar in your baby’s diet:

 1. Affects Kidney Function: Excessive salt intake can impair kidney function as the infant’s kidneys cannot process and eliminate high levels of salt from the blood.
-This strains the kidneys and can cause kidney disease at a later stage.
+This strains the kidneys and can cause kidney-related diseases at a later stage.

-2. Causes Kidney Stones: Excess sodium from the salt also causes the body to excrete more calcium in the urine.
+2. Causes Kidney Stones: Excess sodium from salt can also cause the body to excrete more calcium in the urine.
 This calcium can form kidney stones.
-The kidney stones cause symptoms such as severe pain in the body, fever and chills, nausea and vomiting, burning pain while urinating, and blood in the urine.
+Kidney stones cause symptoms such as severe pain in the body, fever and chills, nausea and vomiting, burning sensation while urinating, and blood in the urine.

-4. Danger of Dehydration: Babies who have excess salt in their bodies are in danger of dehydration, as salt causes the body to lose water in the form of urine and sweat.
+4. The Danger of Dehydration: Babies who have excess salt in their bodies are in danger of dehydration, as salt causes the body to lose water in the form of urine and sweat.
 Infants will not be able to indicate that they are thirsty, and adults may not realise that they are dehydrated until serious symptoms show up.
-Dehydration symptoms caused by giving your baby too much salt include kidney stones, joint and muscle damage, constipation, and liver damage.
+Dehydration can result in kidney stones, joint and muscle damage, constipation, and liver damage.